cabongo/act/README.txt

 # act
 shell command line activity tracker by threads

-simple file based structure below
+simple file based structure with aliases se rc_act

 ------------ # activity --------------------------------------------------------------
 .an  s1 s2 ..            - new activity for backlog - continue working on old task